denocris/Parallel-Data-Management/readme.rst

-P1.6 - Parallel Data Management and Data Exchange
+P1.6 - Data Management and Machine Learning
 =======================================================================

 This repository contains the assignements and workspaces for the course P1.6

-Please refer to the material on the moodle P1.6_Parallel_Data_Management_and_Data_Exchange_
+Please refer to the material on the moodle P1.6 Data Management and Machine Learning

-Course key:  Mhpc;2015-2016k3y
+Course key:  Mhpc;2016-2017k3y

 New material will be uploaded frequently,